alessandrod/snuffy/README.md

 Snuffy uses the `bpf()` syscall, so you need to run it as root or a user with `CAP_SYS_ADMIN` privileges.

-## With programs that link to OpenSSL dynamically
+## With programs that link to OpenSSL or NSS dynamically

-To instruments commands that link to OpenSSL dynamically, run:
+To instruments commands that link to OpenSSL or NSS dynamically, run:

 ```
-# snuffy --hex-dump --trace-connections --command [COMMAND]
+# snuffy --hex-dump --command [COMMAND]
 ```

 For example to instrument curl:

 ```
-# snuffy --hex-dump --trace-connections --command /usr/bin/curl # then in another terminal run: curl --http1.1 https://www.google.com
+# snuffy --hex-dump --command /usr/bin/curl # then in another terminal run: curl --http1.1 https://www.google.com
 [6:05:19] Connected to 127.0.0.53:53
 [6:05:19] Resolved www.google.com to 216.58.199.68
 [6:05:19] Connected to www.google.com:443 (216.58.199.68:443)